Clete Roberts: "The Big News"

 In 1966, Roberts returned to KNXT, joining the station's highly esteemed 6 p.m.
-"The Big News" broadcast and its late-night companion "The Eleven O'Clock Report."
+The Big News broadcast and its late-night companion The Eleven O'Clock Report.
 Roberts joined a staff that included anchor Jerry Dunphy, Ralph Story, Keene, and Stratton.
 Roberts contributed news and feature reports and anchored the weekend newscasts.
 Early in 1974 he once again left KNXT for KTLA and took over the station's hour-long 10 p.m. newscasts.
 After two years Roberts decided to step back from nightly television news and left KTLA; after a hiatus he joined PBS member television station KCET, contributing feature reports and commentaries.
 His long tenure in Los Angeles included reports and travels ranging from offbeat local stories to the Vietnam War.
 In December 1969, Roberts assisted a colleague in notifying the Los Angeles Police Department that they had been in possession for months of the gun that was used in the Tate–LaBianca murders.

 Acting career

 Roberts appeared in episodes of M*A*S*H, in which he played himself, as a war correspondent.

 Roberts appeared as himself in the lengthy introduction to the crime syndicate expose film The Phenix City Story in 1955.
 He interviewed on camera several of the actual townspeople of Phenix City, Alabama, who had been witness to the events there in the 1930s, '40s and early '50s.

 Roberts portrayed reporters in various productions, among them Meteor from 1979 and the 1983 NBC miniseries V as well a San Francisco television newsman in the 1983 nuclear war film Testament.
+He is credited as a narrator in the 1983 television film Blood Feud.